 The Best Oktoberfest Value in Munich?

 Stoke really does provide an all-inclusive experience.
 The only other thing you’ll need to spend money on at the Stoke campgrounds is the hot showers which run an extra €1 per shower.
 Those who need wifi can spend €2 for 10 hours of usage.
-Virtually all other expenses are accounted for within the €65 per night price.
-The inclusion of your breakfasts and the Stoketoberfest party with unlimited free beer (by entering ROAMING at checkout) makes the modest price point what we think is the best value for Oktoberfest in all of Munich.
-If you’re looking for cheap accommodation at Oktoberfest 2022, this is it.
+Virtually all other expenses are accounted for within the €65 (weekdays) or €80 (weekends) per night price.

 Overall our Stoke Travel Oktoberfest review is definitely a good one!
 You can certainly find much nicer places to stay in Munich during Oktoberfest.
 But Stoke, by far, the best value.
 And we’d say it’s the most fun too!